soulmachines/sm-web-component/README.md

 Build and Server Code Snippet (Prerequisite for Cypress):

 - `npm run build:example` to compile the scripts and build the snippet
-- `npm run serve` to start a server and serve the snippet code
+- `npm run serve` to start a server and serve the dist folder

 Run Cypress Test: